ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       ! attribute%valid = .false. attribute not found
       type(adios2_attribute), intent(out) :: attribute

-      ! io in which search for attribute is performed type(adios2_io), intent(in) :: io
+      !
+IO in which search for attribute is performed type(adios2_io), intent(in) :: io

       ! unique key name to search for attribute character*(*), intent(in) :: name

+      ! error code
+      integer, intent(out) :: ierr

 ..  caution::